Mark Mitchell (New Zealand politician): In Government, 2023–present

 During the 2023 New Zealand general election, Mitchell was re-elected in Whangaparāoa by a margin of 23,376, defeating Labour's candidate Estefania Muller Pallarès.
 Following the formation of the National-led coalition government in late November 2023, Mitchell was appointed as Minister of Corrections, Minister for Emergency Management and Recovery, and Minister of Police.
 As a senior cabinet minister, Mitchell represented New Zealand at the Summit on Peace in Ukraine at Bürgenstock Resort in Switzerland on 15–16 June 2024.
 Following a cabinet reshuffle on 19 January 2025, Mitchell acquired the ethnic communities ministerial portfolio.

 Views on law and order

 Mark Mitchell believes that the majority of those sentenced to prison have committed violent or sexual offending and advocates for an even tougher approach to crime.
 He is considering scrapping short prison sentences in favour of longer ones as prisoners on long sentences—according to his beliefs—are able to attend rehabilitation and therefore re-offend less frequently on release.
 He has repeatedly emphasised that his government is "putting victims first, ahead of offenders."
 He would rather see a massive increase in the prison population than put less serious offenders into halfway homes where they could be rehabilitated.
-Criminologists have pointed out that his beliefs about the justice system are not backed up by research.